AchimA/CAD-Helper/README.md

     * Transfer material properties between Principled BSDF Node and View Port Display settings.
     This is sometimes required as some CAD export color, roughness & alpha to the View Port Display instead of the actual material node (i.e. BIM).
 * **Clean-Up Materials  [:exclamation: Experimental]**
     * Clear viewport colors.
-Resets all objects to standard gray, when viewd in solid shading
+Resets all objects to standard gray, when viewed in solid shading
     * Clear all materials from selected objects
     * Remove duplicated materials.
     This compares base color, alpha, roughness and metallic in the BSDF node and replaces all materials with the same values.\
     :information_source: This operator works on the entire scene, not only selected objects.
 * **Link / Object-Data Helper  [:exclamation: Experimental]**
     * Detect same-named object groups (e.g., exported duplicates like screws) and link their mesh data.
 This can greatly reduce the number of vertices.
-    :exclamation: Since only the name is checked, it might have unwanted behalviour.
-Please be shure to check the outcome! :exclamation:
+    :exclamation: Since only the name is checked, it might have unwanted behaviour.
+Please be sure to check the outcome! :exclamation: